The Best Lenses for the Nikon D750

 This is subjective, but one area that suffers a bit is the lens’s bokeh.
 By going after extreme sharpness and resolution, the Sigma 50mm f/1.4 has bokeh that is a bit too defined in my opinion.

-I think this is hands-down the best 50mm lens for the Nikon D750, though.
+I think this is the best 50mm lens for the Nikon D750, though.

 #4: The Nikon 24-70mm f/2.8E VR

 Even though the size and weight of big zooms is a turn-off to me, there’s no denying the extremely useful focal range of 24-70mm.
-That’s why the Nikon 24-70mm f/2.8E VR is a workhorse lens for so many professional photographers.
+That’s why the Nikon 24-70mm f/2.8E VR is so versatile.

 70mm isn’t quite the ideal focal length for portraits, but it’s pretty close so I would not hesitate at all to use it for portraits.
 At the wider angles, you can use the Nikon 24-70mm f/2.8E VR for environmental portraiture as well.